SWI-Prolog/plweb-www/FAQ/WinCopy.md

 The plwin.exe console has a menu holding the copy and paste operations as well as access to many other common operations.

-@see MakeLog.txt on how to make a transcript of the terminal session.
+@see MakeLog.md on how to make a transcript of the terminal session.